RachWalm/dog-api/README.md

 #### Request adopt update

-This can be accessed AUTHORISEDvia the /request_adopt/:id where the id is the corresponding pk or id.
+This can be accessed via the /request_adopt/:id where the id is the corresponding pk or id.

 Fields :